Fivium/code-forensics/README.md

   }
 );
 ```
-The only required configuration value is the file system path to the root directory of the version control repository to analyse, however this example is not practical and I would recommend you learn about and configure other parameters to more effectively target the analyses you intend to run.
+The only required configuration value is the file system path to the root directory of the version control repository to analyse, e.g. C:/Users/myusername/my-spring-boot-project, however this example is not practical and I would recommend you learn about and configure other parameters to more effectively target the analyses you intend to run.

 ### Running analyses
 Analyses are executed as a gulp task.
 Depending on how the gulp module is installed (as global or local) there are different ways to invoke the gulp command.
 Here, to simplify the examples, I will assume it is available on your command PATH.
 I will also assume you are running the required version (4) of gulp.